1211102575/Assignment1/PART2.md

 List all the features not yet done.
 Remove this section if there is no incomplete requirements.

-1. Cool Feature #1
+1. Quit
-2. *add more*
+2. zombie movement

-## Additional Features

-Describe the additional features that has been implemented.

 ## Contributions